DoraShao/TuneSwing-C/README.md

 # TuneSwing-C
-# This is the TuneSwing App on Xcode objective C
+# This is the TuneSwing App using Xcode objective C
-# This is an music app on iphone that will play different genre of music by simple fingle movement
+# TuneSwing is an music ios app that will play different genre of music by simple finger movement